Making/Crafting/Designing: Perspectives on Design as a Human Activity

 February 10–12, 2011

 Humans are essentially makers of things.
-These material artifacts surround us, they form our environment, and even form part of us.
-It is no longer possible to ignore that the world we live in is not a given, but is made by us.
-Alongside this realization, the world itself has become increasingly makeable, for example through genetic engineering, nanotechnology, and synthetic biology.
-As the resulting artifacts grow ever more complex, it has become crucial to understand the process and consequences of their production.
+These material artifacts surround us; they form our environment and even form part of us.
+It is no longer possible to ignore that the world we live in is not a given but rather one that we make.
+Alongside this realization, the world itself has become increasingly makeable, for example, through genetic engineering, nanotechnology, and synthetic biology.
+As the resulting artifacts become increasingly complex, it has become crucial to understand the process and consequences of their creation.
 These operations can essentially be understood as design processes.
-Within an extended notion of design almost all human activity is, to a significant degree, a design activity.
+Within an extended notion of design, almost all human activity is, to a significant degree, a design activity.

-The symposium investigates how this notion of design could be conceptualized and what the consequences for design as an academic discipline might be.
+The symposium examines how this notion of design can be conceptualized and what the implications are for design as an academic discipline.
 An extended notion of design must, however, also be critically evaluated: if most artifacts are considered as being designed, how can unintentional processes and their material outcomes be accounted for?
-Within an investigation of human material culture it is thus important to distinguish the terms “making” and “designing.”
-While the former designates the production of material artifacts as a human activity in general, the latter term indicates a more advanced form of making that involves planning, intentionality, and an awareness of consequences.
+Within an investigation of human material culture, it is thus essential to distinguish the terms “making” and “designing.”
+While the former designates the production of material artifacts as a general human activity, the latter term indicates a more advanced form of making that involves planning, intentionality, and an awareness of consequences.

 As a result, the notion of what constitutes design is narrowed to concern only “designed objects,” while the overall view, which concerns the process of making, is extended to include intended and unintended artifacts.
-This will raise important questions for the role of design in human life.
+This raises important questions about the role of design in human life.
 Who designs and for which purpose?
 How do we deal with responsibility for material artifacts and their intended or unintended consequences?

 Workshop 1: Design as a Human Activity